Crc011220/personalweb/src/posts/genesis.md

 # Genesis

 Welcome to my blog!
-This is where my journey into the world of programming begins :tada:
+This is where my journey to start recording the world of programming begins :tada:

 ## Purpose of This Blog